-Page templates provide a quick way of creating page layouts .
-When you create a new domain page, the Add Page window opens and displays layout presets from which you can choose before adding any content.
+Page templates provide a quick way of creating page layouts.
+When you create a new domain page, the Add Page dialog box opens and displays layout presets that you can choose before adding any content.

 Note: Page templates are only available for domain pages.